thanh4890/thanh4890.github.io/content/blog/just-finish-my-new-cv/index.md

 Long time don't write anything.
 I'm too lazy!
 Haha.

-Just finished my new CV, that bases on [mnjul/html-resume](https://github.com/mnjul/html-resume)
+Just finished my new CV, that based on [mnjul/html-resume](https://github.com/mnjul/html-resume)

 Simple and beautiful template.
 I found it when google some cv templates, can't find the article mention it again.
-But anyway, thanks the author of the article that introduces it and mnjul for making this.
+But anyway, thanks the author of the article that introduces it and mnjul for making it.

 You can view it at: [CV](https://thanhdac.com/resume/cv.pdf)